≡ Menu

 But…

-Is a Bassador going to be the right kind of dog for you?
-That’s something only you’ll be able to answer, however, in this article, we’re going to attempt to shed some light on what it might be like to adopt an Bassador puppy and what one should expect if from their new ball of joy!
+Is an ambassador going to be the right kind of dog for you?
+That’s something only you can answer; however, in this article, we will attempt to shed some light on what it might be like to adopt a Bassador puppy and what one should expect from their new ball of joy!

 Bassador Fast Facts